 After years of research, the project team settled on a plan to install artificial shellfish reefs made from recycled shells and other materials.
 The artificial reefs provide an attachment point for shellfish, and the embedded recycled shells act as a food-source for shellfish larvae as they mature.
 As shellfish populations expand, they support the growth of important fish species, enhance marine biodiversity and ultimately improve water quality in the Moreton Bay region.

 In December 2017, the first installation of artificial shellfish reefs were installed within a one-hectare site offshore of Kakudu Beach at Bribie Island.
 A second installation was conducted in December 2018.

 The project will be monitored for three years by the University of the Sunshine Coast marine science team.
-It is expected the trial will later encompass the entire Moreton Bay Marine Park with hopes of shellfish reefs being fully restored.
+If successful, the aim is for the restoration project to be expanded throughout Moreton Bay Marine Park so the once-plentiful shellfish populations can be fully restored.

 The purpose of the Pumicestone Passage Shellfish Reef Restoration project is to restore shellfish reef populations for the benefit of the Moreton Bay ecosystem and the community.

 Not only are shellfish a vital part of Indigenous cultural heritage, but they are also an incredibly important cog in marine ecosystems.
 Shellfish are fondly known as the “kidneys of the coast” due to their natural filtration properties and for their ability to improve water clarity by drawing in particles and distributing them to the seafloor.